12 unforgettable experiences to enjoy in Indonesia

-We didn't expect to experience this...
-Horses, an empty beach, the golden light at the end of the day.
-Like in a dream 🥰
+We didn’t expect to experience something like this… Horses, an empty beach, golden light at sunset.
+It honestly felt like a dream 🥰

-Gili Asahan is part of the “Forgotten Gili”, a small archipelago that is still unknown off the coast of Lombok.
-It's super quiet here and there are few hotels.
-The island is authentic, with superb coral reefs, where we could see quite a few turtles.
+Gili Asahan is part of the “Forgotten Gili”, a small and still little known archipelago off the coast of Lombok.
+Life here is incredibly peaceful, with only a few hotels on the island.
+The island feels authentic, with beautiful coral reefs where we spotted quite a few turtles.

-It is in this untouched setting that we experienced this horseback ride, between the turquoise sea and the green hills.
-An experience that we will not soon forget!
+It’s in this untouched setting that we experienced this horse ride, between turquoise water and lush green hills.
+Definitely something we won’t forget anytime soon.

 {{divider}}

-Direction Misool, in the south of Raja Ampat.
-There is a secret lake there, nestled in the heart of the jungle, populated by translucent jellyfish... and completely harmless.
+Heading to Misool, in the south of Raja Ampat.
+Hidden deep in the jungle, there’s a secret lake filled with translucent jellyfish… completely harmless.

-It is not the first time that we have had the chance to live this experience and frankly... we never get tired of it!
+It’s not the first time we’ve had the chance to experience this, and honestly… we never get tired of it.

 {{cta-raja}}